Ted Williams: Relationship with Boston media and fans

 Another incident occurred in 1958 in a game against the Washington Senators.
 Williams struck out, and as he stepped from the batter's box swung his bat violently in anger.
 The bat slipped from his hands, was launched into the stands and struck a 60-year-old woman who turned out to be the housekeeper of the Red Sox general manager Joe Cronin.
 While the incident was an accident and Williams apologized to the woman personally, to all appearances it seemed at the time that Williams had hurled the bat in a fit of temper.

 Williams gave generously to those in need.
 He was especially linked with the Jimmy Fund of the Dana–Farber Cancer Institute, which provides support for children's cancer research and treatment.
 Williams used his celebrity to virtually launch the fund, which raised more than $750 million between 1948 and 2010.
 Throughout his career, Williams made countless bedside visits to children being treated for cancer, which Williams insisted go unreported.
 Often parents of sick children would learn at check-out time that "Mr. Williams has taken care of your bill".
-The Fund recently stated that "Williams would travel everywhere and anywhere, no strings or paychecks attached, to support the cause ...
+The Fund recently stated that "Williams would travel everywhere and anywhere, no strings or paychecks attached, to support the cause...
 His name is synonymous with our battle against all forms of cancer."

 Williams demanded loyalty from those around him.
 He could not forgive the fickle nature of the fans—booing a player for booting a ground ball, and then turning around and roaring approval of the same player for hitting a home run.
 Despite the cheers and adulation of most of his fans, the occasional boos directed at him in Fenway Park led Williams to stop tipping his cap in acknowledgment after a home run.

 Williams maintained this policy up to and including his swan song in 1960.
 After hitting a home run at Fenway Park, which would be his last career at-bat, Williams characteristically refused either to tip his cap as he circled the bases or to respond to prolonged cheers of "We want Ted!" from the crowd by making an appearance from the dugout.
 The Boston manager Pinky Higgins sent Williams to his fielding position in left field to start the ninth inning, but then immediately recalled him for his back-up Carroll Hardy, thus allowing Williams to receive one last ovation as he jogged onto then off the field, and he did so without reacting to the crowd.
-Williams's aloof attitude led the writer John Updike to observe wryly that "Gods do not answer letters."
+Williams' aloof attitude led the writer John Updike to observe wryly that "Gods do not answer letters."